influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/_index.md

 ---
-title: InfluxDB API IoT Starter Guide
+title: InfluxDB API starter guide
 seotitle: Build a starter app with InfluxDB API client libraries
-description: Use your favorite language with the InfluxDB API to build the IoT Center.
+description: >
+  Follow step-by-step tutorials to build the IoT Center sample application with InfluxDB API client libraries in your favorite language or framework.
 weight: 4
 menu:
   influxdb_2_2:
-    name: IoT Center
+    name: API starter guides
     parent: Develop with the API
 influxdb/v2.2/tags: [api]
 ---

-## IoT Center tutorials

-Follow step-by-step tutorials to build the IoT Center with API client libraries in your favorite framework or language.
+Follow step-by-step tutorials to build the IoT Center sample application with InfluxDB API client libraries in your favorite language or framework.

 ## Node.js